boyter/hashit/README.md

   -h, --help              help for hashit
-      --no-stream         do not stream out results as processed -o, --output string     output filename (default stdout) -r, --recursive         recursive subdirectories are traversed
+      --no-stream         do not stream out results as processed -o, --output string     output filename (default stdout) -p, --progress          display progress of files as they are processed -r, --recursive         recursive subdirectories are traversed
-      --stream-size int   min size of file in bytes where stream processing starts (default 1000000) --trace             enable trace output
+      --stream-size int   min size of file in bytes where stream processing starts (default 1000000) --threads int       number of threads processing files, by default the number of CPU cores (default 8) --trace             enable trace output
   -v, --verbose           verbose output
       --version           version for hashit